zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To enhance an AI model's capability to solve complex mathematical problems using chain-of-thought prompts.

 2. Process:
-\item CoT Prompt Design: Develop prompts that guide the AI to break down a complex math problem into smaller, sequential steps.
+   - CoT Prompt Design: Develop prompts that guide the AI to break down a complex math problem into smaller, sequential steps.
-\item Sequential Reasoning: The AI follows the prompt to tackle each part of the problem methodically, documenting its reasoning process at each step.
+   - Sequential Reasoning: The AI follows the prompt to tackle each part of the problem methodically, documenting its reasoning process at each step.
-\item Solution Synthesis: The AI synthesizes the insights from each step to arrive at the final answer.
+   - Solution Synthesis: The AI synthesizes the insights from each step to arrive at the final answer.

 3. Application: Implement AI in an educational tool to assist students in understanding and solving complex math problems.